Welcome to the CCREEE Project Preparation Facility Application Portal!

 All applications to the Project Preparation Facility are to be made online through the CCREEE’s PPF Application Portal hosted by Climate Invest.
 The online application consists of an application form and two mandatory project documents:

-Although non-mandatory at this time, applicants are encouraged to include a financial model or preliminary assessment of projects economic viability.
+Although non-mandatory at this time, applicants are encouraged to include a financial model or preliminary assessment of a project’s economic viability.

 To access the CCREEE PPF Application Portal, register and create an account by clicking the button below.